AspireSpartan/INFO-WEB-APP/README.md

 Setup Commands

     REQUIRED to Install after Cloning (REQUIRED to install during production/coding)
+1. composer install
-1. cp .env.example .env
+2. cp .env.example .env
-2. php artisan key:generate
+3. php artisan key:generate
-3. change the DB properties in the .env file
+4. change the DB properties in the .env file
-4. then  last php artisan migrate
+5. then  last php artisan migrate
-5. mkdir -p public/storage/news
+6. mkdir -p public/storage/news
-6. composer require fakerphp/faker --dev
+7. composer require fakerphp/faker --dev
-7. php artisan db:seed --class=NewsfeedSeeder
+8. php artisan db:seed --class=NewsfeedSeeder
-8. php artisan storage:link
+9. php artisan storage:link

+after that you can now RUN the app at your localhost
+1. php artisan serve

 (if images are not rendering or loaded try this command)
 1. rmdir public\storage